hbelmiro/sonataflow-inference-pipeline-demo/README.md

 # sonataflow-inference-pipeline-demo

+This project aims to experiment with SonataFlow for inference pipelines, where the inference task involves performing image segmentation on individual images from the COCO dataset

+If you want to learn more about SonataFlow, please visit its website: https://sonataflow.org/ .

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .